ymzuiku/pillar-neo-vim/README.md

 - `xmap m = commenter`
 - `<space>` is vim-easymotion-s

-These self hot keys, if you don't like, you can easy change `.vimrc`.
+These is self hot keys, if you don't like, you can easy change `.vimrc`.

 ## Ok, enjoy it.